-Sedlec Ossuary in Kutna Hora should be in your itinerary if you have an extra half day in Prague.
+Sedlec Ossuary in Kutna Hora should be on your itinerary if you have an extra half day in Prague.

 I’m not gonna scare you with this post because it’s Halloween Week – but I’m gonna bring you with me to Sedlec Ossuary, a church with 40,000 human bones inside!
 It’s chilling, eh?
 Don’t worry – there’s nothing to be scared of.
 Hopefully, after seeing all these, you’d still be able to sleep well, without nightmares.
 Guess what; I was fine.
 I was able to sleep without monsters and ghosts in my dreams.

 How to get to Sedlec Ossuary.
-It’s an hour drive by car from Prague – and the best way to get there is by joining a half day tour to Kutna Hora.
-Every hotel and hostel in Prague advertise this tour, and they can also book this for you.
+It’s an hour’s drive by car from Prague – and the best way to get there is by joining a half-day tour to Kutna Hora.
+Every hotel and hostel in Prague advertises this tour, and they can also book this for you.

 Now, you might be wondering why on earth Sedlec Ossuary is decorated with 40,000 bones!
 It actually has a fascinating story.
 Read on…

 Sedlec Ossuary – The Church With 40,000 Human Bones Inside!

 The Sedlec Ossuary is a Roman Catholic Church in Kutna Hora, outside Prague.